 Further, arbitration offers a level of confidentiality that courts cannot provide.
 Owing to the private nature of this process, parties do not have to worry about sensitive information that may be introduced in the course of a proceeding becoming public knowledge.

 Litigants need to be aware that even once the courts are fully open again, they will face delays due to the backlog created by the temporary closures.
 An already overloaded system will likely see unprecedented wait times.
 Looking into alternative methods of dispute resolution will allow parties to move ahead with their matter on their own terms, and reach resolution now, enabling them to put these matters behind them much more quickly than if they had waited to proceed with traditional litigation.

-If you are involved in litigation and facing delays due to court closures resulting from COVID-19, the exceptionally skilled corporate litigation lawyers at Milosevic Fiske LLP in Toronto can help.
+If you are involved in litigation and facing delays due to court closures resulting from COVID-19, the exceptionally skilled corporate litigation lawyers at Milosevic & Associates in Toronto can help.
 Over the years, our team of lawyers has successfully fought for our clients’ rights and our impressive track record speaks for itself.
 We have considerable experience representing clients in alternative dispute resolution options such as arbitration and can provide skilled advocacy throughout the process.
 Please contact us by calling 416-916-1387 or connect online for a consultation.